top of page

 What's the story you're telling yourself?

-The Two Wolves Stories are powerful mediums in which we make sense of the world.
+By Racheal | Organisational Psychologist & Executive Coach The Two Wolves Stories are powerful mediums in which we make sense of the world.
 The stories you tell can reveal a lot, and it can also reveal limitations in the way you view yourself and the world.
 During the coaching conversation, I often ask leaders, what is the story they are telling themselves.
-Sometimes the story is one experienced through the lens of fear, instead of courage, so we say things like 'If I tried this I might fall flat on my face, and fail.'
-Instead of 'If
+Sometimes the story is one experienced through the lens of fear, instead of courage, so we say things like 'If I tried t

 3 min read